undless/gatling.io-doc/content/reference/install/cloud/private-locations/gcp/installation/index.md

 It's important to note that, based on your configuration, certain permissions may be missing, leading to deployment failures.

-If you encounter the following error within Gatling Enterprise Cloud:
+If you encounter the following error within Gatling Enterprise:
 ```
 Control plane 'cp_example' failed to deploy private location 'prl_example' failed to deploy: com.google.api.gax.rpc.PermissionDeniedException: Forbidden
 ```